Welcome to the Cybersecurity Career Community!

 SNHU has been designated as a National Center of Academic Excellence in Cyber Defense (CAE-CD) by the National Security Agency (NSA).
 The SNHU Cybersecurity Center for Excellence is a resource site connecting cybersecurity students, alumni, faculty and staff to events, articles, and career and academic resources.

 Can you get a cybersecurity job without any experience?
-It is possible!
+It is possible but you must put in the work!
 When it comes to landing a cybersecurity job hiring managers in the cybersecurity industry are most concerned with the skills and credentials you have.
 If you have the technical skills, the soft skills, and a willingness to learn, you can find entry level cybersecurity jobs and enter the cybersecurity world!

 To break into a skilled industry, you have to start somewhere.
 But how do you prove yourself when you haven’t yet earned experience on paper?
 Here are some ways you can find an entry-level cybersecurity role: